New Special School for Newham to be run by Learning in Harmony Trust

+On 11 March 2019 the Department for Education (DfE) announced the approval of 39 new special free schools across the country, including Newham.
 A new 105 place special free school is to be developed to address growing needs and a shortage of places.
 The new school will cater for children and young people aged between 5 and 19 providing education for pupils with autistic spectrum disorder (ASD) needs.

 For more information about the new special school, please contact:

 Peter Gibb, Head of Access and Infrastructure at [email protected]